This cold tomato soup is refreshing and easy to make. The prep time is 15 minutes, and then it needs to chill in the fridge.

 Yes!
 It's so much better after spending a couple of hours in the fridge.
 Not just because it's cold, but also because the flavors have had a chance to meld.

 I don't recommend that.
-Fresh basil is such an integral part of this soup's flavor profile, that you should only make this recipe if you have fresh basil on hand.
+Fresh basil is an integral part of this soup's flavor profile.
+You should only make this recipe if you have fresh basil on hand.

 No, that's not a good idea.
 If you'd like to make a hot soup, I suggest you use this tomato soup recipe.